kubeovn/docs/docs/guide/setup-options.en.md

 ## CNI Settings

-KBy default, Kube-OVN installs the CNI binary in the `/opt/cni/bin` directory and the CNI configuration file `01-kube-ovn.conflist` in the `/etc/cni/net.d` directory.
+By default, Kube-OVN installs the CNI binary in the `/opt/cni/bin` directory and the CNI configuration file `01-kube-ovn.conflist` in the `/etc/cni/net.d` directory.
 If you need to change the installation location and the priority of the CNI configuration file, you can modify the following parameters of the installation script.